 - The family history websites Ancestry and Findmypast can be used free of charge in Surrey Libraries and at Surrey History Centre, and include The National Archives' indexes of the British Army World War One service records, medal rolls and pensions and Royal Naval Division Casualties.

 - The Forces War Records website is available to use free of charge in the Surrey History Centre searchroom.

 - The Exploring Surrey's Past website allows many of the collections at Surrey History Centre to be searched.
 The facility can also be used to find out more about the military history and archaeology of the county through the Historic Environment Record (HER) and records from a number of partner museums and local history organisations.

 - The Commonwealth War Graves Commission provides an online search facility for the Debt of Honour Register, the Commission's database listing the 1.7 million men and women of the Commonwealth forces who died during the two world wars and the 23,000 cemeteries, memorials and other locations worldwide.
 The register can also be searched for details of the 67,000 Commonwealth civilians who died as a result of enemy action in the Second World War.

 Files available to download

-- Guide to military records at Surrey History Centre (525.2 KB)
+Guide to military records at Surrey History Centre (PDF)